 - Lost in the Maize: Where Anthony sends the bodies of his victims.

-- Mind Rape: The opening states that in the beginning, Aunt Amy was the only person who could exercise any control over Anthony, until he noticed her singing and his mind "snapped" at her.
+- Mind Rape: In the beginning, Aunt Amy was the only person who could exercise any control over Anthony, until she got upset with him for transforming the Fremonts' cat (in the Twilight Zone episode, she offended him by singing in his presence) and his mind "snapped" at her.
 She's left as a shell of her former self, smiling vacantly, and no longer watching how she acts or what she says around Anthony.

-- Noodle Incident / Nothing Is Scarier: The fates of Anthony's victims are alluded to but rarely described in any detail.
-There are hints that Anthony himself does not look human; again, there's no details about what he does look like.
+- Nothing Is Scarier: The fates of Anthony's victims are alluded to but rarely described in any detail.

 - The Omnipotent: As noted above, there appears to be no limit to what Anthony can do.